Go Back

 • Remove Aromatic Herbs:

-Remove the pot from the heat once the soup is fully cooked and seasoned to your liking.
-Using tongs or a slotted spoon, carefully remove and discard the slices of galangal, lemongrass pieces, kaffir lime leaves, and any smashed Thai chilies.
-This ensures the soup remains smooth and pleasant to eat without biting into large pieces of herbs.
+Remove the pot from the heat once the soup is fully cooked.
+Using tongs or a slotted spoon, carefully remove and discard the slices of galangal, lemongrass pieces, kaffir lime leaves, and any Thai chilies.

 • Garnish and Serve Hot:

 Ladle the aromatic Tom Kha Gai into bowls.
-Garnish each serving generously with freshly chopped cilantro leaves, which add a final burst of herbal fragrance and color.
-Serve the soup hot, allowing the flavors to unfold fully with each spoonful.
+Garnish each serving generously with freshly chopped cilantro leaves.
+Final touch, add fresh lime juice.

 Notes

 The aromatics go in bruised and whole, not chopped.
-You are steeping them like tea — drawing out their oils and their fragrance into the broth.
+You are steeping them like tea, drawing out their oils and their fragrance into the broth.
 They come out before serving.
-If someone bites into a piece of galangal expecting ginger, they'll be surprised.
-Warn your guests or remove everything carefully before you ladle.
+If someone bites into a piece of galangal expecting ginger, they will be surprised.
+Remove everything carefully before you ladle.

 Do not boil this soup.
 Medium-low heat the entire way through.
 Coconut milk splits at a hard boil and the texture turns grainy and unpleasant.
 If you see it starting to bubble aggressively, pull the heat down immediately.
 The soup should move gently.
-That's all it needs.
+That is all it needs.

 Fish sauce goes in before the lime.
 Always.
 Season with fish sauce first, then brighten with lime at the very end.
 If you add the lime too early it loses its freshness and the sour note flattens into the broth instead of sitting on top of it where it belongs.

-This thai coconut chicken soup is better the next day.
+This Thai coconut chicken soup is better the next day.
 The galangal and lemongrass deepen overnight in the refrigerator.
 Reheat it gently over low heat and add a fresh squeeze of lime before serving.
-Don't boil it reheating either.
+Do not boil it reheating either.
 Same rule.
 Always the same rule.

 Nutrition